madetech/handbook/benefits/pensions.md

 You will be enrolled as soon as you pass your probation period, which will be stated in your employment contract.

+Things to note:

-Our current pension plan is provided by Royal London.
+- Our current pension plan is provided by Royal London
+- If you want to opt out there are now [Government guidelines](https://www.gov.uk/workplace-pensions/if-you-want-to-leave-your-workplace-pension-scheme) on doing so
+- You can opt to contribute more to your employee contribution, feel free to ask about this
+- You can read more about Workplace pensions on [gov.uk](https://www.gov.uk/workplace-pensions/about-workplace-pensions)

 ## Contributions

 As your employer we will contribute towards your pension alongside your own contribution.
 The Government is currently rolling out a workplace pension scheme which we are following.
 This will see both employer and employee contributions scale up over the next 3 years, subject to parliamentary approval and guidelines.

+The following are the contribution amounts we will set up automatically.

 <table>
   <tr>